acr-lfr/generate-it-typescript-server/README.md

     - [Tip 2 for older versions of openapi-nodegen](#tip-2-for-older-versions-of-openapi-nodegen)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## High level design
+All HTTP code is generated and managed; the generated and managed code lives in `src/http/nodegen`.
+No custom code should live here as the directory is reset on re-generate.

+The domain layer is where all business logic should live, the domain layer is initially generated from [___stub](https://acrontum.github.io/generate-it/#/_pages/templates?id=stub) templates from generate-it.

+**The overall design pattern** for the architecture is influenced by traditional [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) but also the popular frameworks like [laravel](https://laravel.com/) and [symfony](https://symfony.com/);
+- The `app.ts` loads database connections and the express framework, including the middlewares and routes.
+- The generated routes, imported from the generated `src/http/nodegen/routesImporter.ts`, handle all incoming HTTP traffic and validation (both input and output).
+- Each route will lead to a domain method (`src/domains`) which houses the business logic, eg your custom code.
+- Data returned from a domain method is captured by the same route function it is was called from, the router sends the output to the `inferResponseType.ts` response middleware which outputs data in the format requested from the client in conjunction with the permitted types defined by the openapi file.

+**Accessing your API via CLI**; similar to the Symfony framework CLI commands should be written and stored; in this case in the `src/cli` directory.
+The sequence is:
+- Write and store a script in `src/cli`, no special format required, just a simple script and you have full access to your apps code.
+  - Could be as simple as `console.log('hello world')`
+- Lets say the script was named `seedUsers.ts`; call it like this `npm run cli-script -- seedUsers`
+  - The `server.ts` loads the app as normal.
+  - After initializing the `app.ts` it will simply call your script opposed to starting another instance of your API.
+  - With the business logic completely extracted into the domain layer, you can easily access this layer without mocking any of http content.

+**Testing the API**; as the http layer is now managed, testing becomes less time-consuming.
+As the app's business logic all sits in the domain layer, as long as you ensure a very high % coverage of unit tests for the domain layer you can think of these as your API integration tests and consider your API reasonably well tested.
+Testing is of course up to you.
+To actually mock test the API you can include into your API the API Test rig (see [known-templates](https://acrontum.github.io/generate-it/#/_pages/known-templates))

 ## API Spec file helpers/features
 These templates inject into the code helpful elements depending on the provided api file.